- High quality in vitro diagnostic products

-- World Health Organization Web site, WHO Global Malaria Programme: World Malaria Report: 2013.
+- World Health Organization Website, WHO Global Malaria Programme: World Malaria Report: 2017.

 - Vallejo, A.F., et al., Evaluation of the loop mediated isothermal DNA amplification (LAMP) kit for malaria diagnosis in P. vivax endemic settings of Colombia.
 PLoS Negl Trop Dis, 2015.
 9.